-This module will provide you with an introductory overview of the theories underlying, and the modern history of, the international human rights movement before exploring a few key contemporary issues in greater depth.
+Develop and increase your knowledge and understanding of the theories underlying, and the modern history of, the international human rights movement.
+This module will provide you with an introductory overview before exploring a few key contemporary issues in greater depth.
 It will include a broad spectrum of case studies including equality, freedom of speech and assembly, terrorism and human rights and finally the challenge posed by armed non-state actors.
-As part of this module, students will visit key London institutions related to the course.

 By the end of the module, you should have: